T

 museum

-• Check for opening times as parts of the palace may be closed for official functions.
+• Check opening times as parts of the palace can be used for official functions.

 2. Midday